-A perfectly indulgent dessert this six ingredient Swedish Kladdkaka is a gooey chocolate cake with chewy edges, a soft rich gooey centre and takes just 25 minutes to make!
+A perfectly indulgent dessert this six ingredient Swedish Kladdkaka is a molten chocolate cake with chewy edges, a soft rich gooey centre and takes less than 30 minutes to make!

-Kladdkaka is a wonderfully rich and indulgent molten chocolate cake from Sweden, though many countries have similar versions.
+Kladdkaka, is a wonderfully rich, indulgent molten chocolate cake from Sweden.

 With its thin chewy exterior and soft middle, kladdkaka is like a cross between a brownie and a molten lava cake.